17 Qualities That Make a Great Nurse

 Nurses work in a sensitive environment and carelessness can cause life-altering, or ending, consequences.
 Both the physicians they work under and the patients they’re treating depend on them to be as accurate as possible in their administration of medications and other treatments, leaving little margin for error.

-This quality goes hand-in-hand with adaptability in that great nurses must change their actions in accordance with changing circumstances.
+This quality and character trait goes hand-in-hand with adaptability in that great nurses must change their actions in accordance with changing circumstances.
 Depending on the department of the healthcare facility in which you’re working, nurses may be more active than in other departments.

-Its imperative to your success as a nurse that you maintain an action-oriented approach to the job.
+It’s imperative to your success as a nurse that you maintain an action-oriented approach to the job.
 Laziness or carelessness cost precious seconds that could mean the difference between positive and negative outcomes for the patients, other healthcare professionals, and yourself.
 This doesn’t mean that you’ll always be running around and you’ll never have a moment to rest, but there are times when things can get pretty busy and you need to have an energetic spirit to remain upbeat during the process.